Jubo-Xu/FPGA-Implementation-of-STOMP-in-Robotics/README.md

 ## Functionality of branches
 There are three main branches in our repo right now, each has different funcitonality and purpose with corresponding code, as explained below:
-* master ---> contains the introduction and explanation for FPGA architecture and SYCL code indepently
+* master ---> contains the introduction and explanation for FPGA architecture and SYCL code independently
 * sycl-ros-package ---> contains the explanation of connection between ROS2 and SYCL and the code
 * STOMP_CPU_VERSION ---> contains the CPU version code of STOMP tested in our case
 * ros2_STOMP_pkg ---> contains the package of our ROS2 environment setup for our test case